Isaac P. Rodman

-Isaac Peace Rodman (August 18, 1822 – September 30, 1862) was a Rhode Island banker, politician, and a Union Army brigadier general in the American Civil War, who became mortally wounded at the Battle of Antietam.
+Isaac Peace Rodman (August 18, 1822 – September 30, 1862) was a Rhode Island banker, politician, and a Union Army brigadier general in the American Civil War, who was mortally wounded at the Battle of Antietam.

 Early life and career

 Isaac Peace Rodman was born in South Kingstown, Rhode Island the son of Samuel Rodman and Mary Peckham.
 He was married to Sally Lyman Arnold, daughter of Rhode Island Governor Lemuel Hastings Arnold.
 His brother-in-law was future Civil War general Richard Arnold.

 He entered into a partnership with his brother Rowland Gibson Rodman and his father Samuel Rodman, under the name S. Rodman & Sons.
 Isaac Rodman was for many years president of the town council of South Kingstown, a representative for several terms in the Rhode Island General Assembly, in the Rhode Island Senate.
 He was also a director in the Wakefield Bank and the Institution for Savings.
 As well as being a politician, businessman, and banker, Isaac Rodman was a devoted Christian, a teacher of a Bible study class, and a superintendent of a Sunday school.